The Ten Best Selling Songs in Austria in 2004

 10 Left Outside Alone - Anastacia

-THE masterpiece of this list - and one of the best songs of the 2000s.
-Melody, instrumental and lyrics would have been an absolute smash hit no matter who performed it, even if it was just a so-so singer.
-But it was performed by Anastacia, one of the greatest artists of her generation, someone whose singing is soulful, funky, dramatic, strong, vulnerable, all at once, and who has the ability to make people stop whatever they are doing when the song is on and just make them listen to her voice.
+THE masterpiece of this list and one of the best songs of the 2000s.
+The melody, instrumentation, and lyrics would have been an absolute smash hit no matter who performed it, even if it was just a so-so singer.
+But it was performed by Anastacia, one of the greatest artists of her generation.
+Her singing is soulful, funky, dramatic, strong, and vulnerable all at once, and she has the ability to make people stop whatever they are doing and just listen to her voice.
 This is sheer perfection.
-One of those songs that are pop by definition, but for whose artistry the term "pop" sounds far too trivial.
+It's one of those songs that are pop by definition, but for whose artistry the term "pop" sounds far too trivial.